Blackmail (1929 film): Legacy

 In March 1929, New Pin and Crimson Circle were trade-shown at the same screening for film exhibitors in London.

 The plot of Downton Abbey: A New Era (2022), produced by Ronald Neame's grandson Gareth Neame, is partly inspired by Blackmail.

 Preservation status and home media

+A Laserdisc of the talkie version was released by the Criterion Collection in 1992.

 A restoration of Blackmails silent version was completed in 2012, as part of the BFI's £2 million "Save the Hitchcock 9" project to restore all of the director's surviving silent films.

 At the beginning of 2025, Blackmail entered the public domain in the United States.